adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 permalink: /chapters/2/
 ---

-Naming stuff is super important, but it can also be difficult.
-With those two points in mind, putting effort into is not wasted.
+Naming stuff is both important and sometimes difficult.
+So developer effort here is not something that goes to waste.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; Phil Karlton